 Broad Ocean Area: While the distribution of this species in the central Pacific is largely unknown, this species may occur in portions of the BOA.
-Pacific bluefin tuna have been caught in fisheries both north and south of the equator in the central Pacific (Federal Register 80: 70076).
-A NOAA (2015) summary report on the 2014 Hawai'i-based longline fisheries logbooks included only 2 bluefin tuna which were caught in an EEZ outside the US While Pacific bluefin tuna may occur in the BOA, the main feeding areas and migratory pathways are not known to be between the Hawaiian Islands and the Kwajalein Atoll.
+Pacific bluefin tuna have been caught in fisheries both north and south of the equator in the central Pacific (80 FR 70076).
+A NOAA (2015) summary report on the 2014 Hawai'i-based longline fisheries logbooks included only two bluefin tuna, which were caught in an EEZ outside the United States.
+While Pacific bluefin tuna may occur in the BOA, the main feeding areas and migratory pathways are not known to be between the Hawaiian Islands and the Kwajalein Atoll, and the abundance of this species in the BOA is likely low.